Angelmmiguel/material_icons/README.md

 # CSS

 In your `app/assets/stylesheets/application.css.erb` file you need to reference material icons CSS.
-There are two versions: ligature or unicode (See [Compatibility](#compatibility) section for more info).

-Add this line at top of `application.css` to use ligature:
+Add this line at top of `application.css`:

 ```css
 /*